 There are eight principles of an ideal training session.
 This workout hits all of them.

 Just as there is a specific progression of chords in every great pop song, and balance of tastes in the perfect recipe, there are elements to a superior training session—components which, when combined, constitute as close to the ideal workout as possible.

-These 8 principles, as outlined by Geralyn Coopersmith, exercise physiologist and Equinox Health Advisory Board Member, and Lisa Wheeler, Senior National Creative Manager for Group Fitness at Equinox in New York City, can be considered the touchstones of proper training.
-And when put into practice—all together now!—the result is a time-efficient, total-body power workout.
+These 8 principles, as outlined by Geralyn Coopersmith, exercise physiologist and Equinox Health Advisory Board member, and Lisa Wheeler, Senior National Creative Manager for Group Fitness at Equinox in New York City, can be considered the touchstones of proper training.
+And when put into practice, the result is a time-efficient, total-body power workout.